1npo/aoc-rs/README.md

 [2024-12-03T01:29:14Z INFO  aoc_rs_1npo::puzzles] Solution for part 1 = "1651298"
 ```

 Use the `submit` command to submit the solution as an answer to adventofcode.com.

-For example, to submit the solution for part 2 of day 1 in AoC 2024:
+For example:

 ```console
 aoc-rs submit 2024 1 2